The International Accreditation Forum (IAF) have launched their CertSearch.com website. Below are 5 Reasons not to trust it

 As there are over 1 million ISO 9001 Certifications alone in existence, it would be a major mistake to consider the CertSearch data base as complete or even near complete.
 A quick check showed a number of known accredited certifications to be missing from the database.

 - Certification Bodies (CBs) may not have added their accredited certifications to the database.
-Many CBs have previously objected to the database consider that it would make to easier for their competitors to poach their clients.
+Many CBs have previously objected to the database.
+This is because they consider this an easy way for their competitors to poach their clients.

 - Accreditation Bodies (ABs) may not have updated their data.
 Not all ABs have the same level of approvals from the IAF across the different ISO Standards within the IAF ambit.
 For example, many ABs do not include ISO 13485 in their IAF MLA (Multi-Lateral recognition Arrangement).